apachecn/pytorch-doc-zh/docs/1.0/torch.md

 torch.median(input, dim=-1, keepdim=False, values=None, indices=None) -> (Tensor, LongTensor)
 ```

 Returns the median value of each row of the `input` tensor in the given dimension `dim`.
-Also returns the index location of the median value as a &lt;cite&gt;LongTensor&lt;/cite&gt;.
+Also returns the index location of the median value as a `LongTensor`.

 By default, `dim` is the last dimension of the `input` tensor.